fat-forensics/Surrogates-Tutorial/paper/paper.md

 focusing on understanding of the inner workings of these techniques and the influence of their building blocks on the robustness, veracity and comprehensibility of explanatory insights into black-box predictive models.

+# Acknowledgements #

+This work was partially supported by TAILOR (Trustworthy AI through Integrating Learning, Optimisation and Reasoning), a project funded by EU Horizon 2020 research and innovation programme under GA No 952215; and the ARC Centre of Excellence for Automated Decision-Making and Society, funded by the Australian Government through the Australian Research Council (project number CE200100005).

 # References #